Kartmaan/filecrypt/README.md

   * **Ciphertext, variable length, (multiple of 128 bits)** : has variable size, but is always a multiple of 128 bits, the AES block size.
 It contains the original input message, padded and encrypted.

   * **HMAC, (256 bits)** : (**H**ash-based **M**essage **A**uthentication **C**ode) used to authenticate the token, i.e. the header (*version and timestamp*), the ciphertext and the IV.
 This authentication key is calculated using the signing-key as the secret key.
 Thus, HMAC ensures not only integrity, but also authenticity.

+## Script SAFE_MODE
+The script is able to modify or even deleting files/folders, so its use is controlled to reduce the risk of inadvertent manipulation.
+To do this, the script checks whether its location corresponds to a **sensitive area of the system**.
+If this is the case, SAFE_MODE mode is activated, preventing the call of file/folder modifying functions.
+In addition, the script can only access files/folder located in its current folder, in this way, even if the script is in a “safe” area of the system, it cannot reach a path outside its current folder.

+> Zones considered “sensitive” depend on the user operating system and are defined in the `in_danger_zone` function.

+Commands **not accessible** in SAFE_MODE :
+- encrypt
+- decrypt
+- delete
+- zip
+- unzip
+- create

+Commands **still accessible** in SAFE_MODE :
+- install
+- salt
+- psw
+- read
+- timestamp
+- clean